vinz01/edu-search/README.md

 # edu-search
-A Chrome extension to help you find what you're looking for quicker and easier.
+A Chrome extension to help you find and visualise what you're looking for quicker and easier.